 - You need to prove that an appropriate labor organization in the United States was involved in the negotiations.

 - If you are planning to perform in several different locations, you must provide your itinerary.
-In this plan, you should list items such as dates and places of performance.
+In this plan, you should list all the details such as dates and places of performance.

 After the employer submits the petition, you will have to wait a while to process the documents by the USCIS.
 If the organization approves your appeal, then you can do the rest of the visa application process at the US Embassy in your home country.